 Finally, if you are already a member of Baltimore Heritage, thank you.
 We can’t do it without you.
 If you haven’t donated this year, please consider renewing your support or becoming a member for the first time.

 Spring is here and I know you are all eager to get outside!
-The arrival of spring is a sign that we’re kicking off our 2017 Monumental City Tours with a climb up to the top the Patterson Park Pagoda on April 23.
+The arrival of spring is a sign that we’re kicking off our 2017 Monumental City Tours with a climb up to the top the Patterson Park Observatory on April 23.
 In May, we return to the Baltimore Farmers’ Market & Bazaar where we offer tours of Jonestown and downtown landmarks on the first and second Sunday of the month through November.

 This month, you can also join our Mount Vernon Pride tour of LGBTQ heritage from the original building of the Chase Brexton Health Center to the locations where early twentieth-century lesbian women helped shape some of Baltimore’s premier educational institutions.
 We’ll continue to explore downtown with Theatrical Baltimore: a walking tour with theater historian Bob Headley.
 Spend a morning learning about our city’s rich performing arts history, from vaudeville venues to historic movie houses.